Skip to main content

 Obtaining proof of total correctness is difficult since some executions may delay before terminating, or never terminate at all.
 That said, the question of whether execution terminates is arguably a moot point since Ethereum's gas mechanism prevents infinite program loops (execution terminates either successfully or ends due to 'out-of-gas' error).

 Smart contract specifications created using Hoare logic will have preconditions, postconditions, and invariants defined for the execution of functions and loops in a contract.
 Preconditions often include the possibility of erroneous inputs to a function, with postconditions describing the expected response to such inputs (e.g., throwing a specific exception).
-In this manner Hoare-style properties are effective for assuring correctness of contract implementtions.
+In this manner Hoare-style properties are effective for assuring correctness of contract implementations.

 Many formal verification frameworks use Hoare-style specifications for proving semantic correctness of functions.
 It is also possible to add Hoare-style properties (as assertions) directly to contract code by using the require and assert statements in Solidity.